RuengwutSais/MiWeather/README.md

 # weather-dashboard

-An practice workspace of a weather dashboard by calling an API from OpenWeather.com
+A practice workspace of a weather dashboard by calling an API from OpenWeather.com

 ## Recommended IDE Setup